Curriculum Vitae

 The concept of understanding the shape of particles and their internal structure through collisions is the basis of particle physics.
 Hence, I will try to further clarify it using a simple example.
 Imagine to open a garage door.
 You are outside the garage and you want to know what is inside.
 However, the garage is dark and you cannot see anything.
 You can also smell gas, so you don't want to enter the garage for fear of being poisoned.
 Fortunately, you have just come from a fantastic tennis match (you won 6-2 6-1) and you have some tennis balls with you.
 You have an idea.
 You throw the tennis balls inside the garage and observe how they bounce back.
 From the way the tennis balls bounce back and the time they take to do so, you can immediately understand how full the garage is.
 By analysing further the way the tennis balls bounce back, you can also understand the shape of the objects inside the garage.
 Did I manage to convince you that colliding particles is a good idea to understand their properties?

-Aside: The structure of the atom and the antimatter
+Aside: The structure

 Before continuing, let me clarify some concepts that are fundamental to understanding the next section.
 As I explained above, the atom is made up of a nucleus and electrons orbiting around it.
 (This is a simplification, but it is sufficient for our purposes.)
 The nucleus contains almost all the mass of the atom, about 99.9%, while the electrons, being much lighter, contribute negligibly to the total mass, i.e. less than 0.01%.
 However, it is much smaller than the atom itself, about 10,000 times smaller.
 To put this in perspective, if the nucleus were the size of a football, the atom would be the size of a football stadium.
 The nucleus is made up of protons and neutrons.
 Protons have a positive charge, while neutrons have no charge.
 Since the atom is electrically neutral, the number of protons is equal to the number of electrons.
 What distinguishes one element from another is only the number of protons in the nucleus.
 For example, hydrogen has one proton, helium two, and so on.
 The number of elements is however finite, as I mentioned earlier.
 This is due to the fact that nuclei with a large number of protons and neutrons are unstable and decay into lighter nuclei.
 It is important to stress that, according to our current knowledge, protons and neutrons are not fundamental particles, but are made up of even smaller particles called quarks.
 On the other hand, electrons are considered fundamental particles.